How I Met My Husband and we became a family

 When I arrived at the hospital, Shay had been taken back into a room to prepare for the birth as she was three days past her due date.
 The doctor had seen Shay, her vitals and the babies appeared to be normal and while shay had started to dilate, the doctor felt there was no rush.
 Eventually a nurse allowed Connor and I back into Shay’s room, she was in some discomfort, but otherwise in good spirits, The three of us chatted, made jokes, talked possibilities, anything to keep Shay’s mind off the pain.
 Five hours had pass and Shay still wasn’t ready to give birth.
 I had stepped out into the waiting room, so her aunt and cousins could check in on her.
 During this time, her mother made the five-hour drive from upstate New York, she arrived in an anxious panic, demanding the nurse immediately allow her back.
 Shortly after, Shay’s aunt, her mother’s sister exited into the maternity waiting areas along with Connor, they both had annoyed expressions on their faces.
 Connor said he wanted to get some fresh air before the baby arrived.

-Another five hours had pass, Connor was back with Shay when a nurse stepped out to inform Shay and Connor’s family and I that they had given her labor inducing medication, and her body was reacting as expected.
+Another five hours had pass, Connor was back with Shay when a nurse stepped out to inform Shay and Connor’s families and I that they had given her labor inducing medication, and her body was reacting as expected.
 The doctor was preparing to deliver the baby.

 At 5:48pm baby Cody entered the world, Shay had done an amazing job and other than some heavy bleeding during the birth, Shay and Cody both appeared healthy.
 Shay was allowed to hold him for a short time before the nurses took him away to complete their apgar assessment.
 Connor was comforting Shay in post recovery when her vitals suddenly dropped, the nurses and doctor filed into the room as the machines tracking her vitals began to scream.